 The team stage is important for two reasons:

 2. Any B2B buying process involves many decision-makers.
-For an entity to make an informed purchase everyone on the buying team should understand what problems your product/service solve and why they need them.
+For an entity to make an informed purchase everyone on the buying team should understand what problems your product/service solves and why they need them.

 Basically, the “Team” is about all the people in the company that can influence and/or are influenced by the purchase.